SpeedFox198/CTF-Writeups/2022-06-24-NYP SIT WSS Cybersecurity Training - CTF Challenge #1/Cryptography/README.md

 Output:
 ```
 b'\x93\x06\xc5Uw\xa9\xa9x\x04\x1c\xbd:\xbc&\xd4\xd5mind to it you can accomplish anything.\t\t\t\t\t\t\t\t\t'
 b'\x924\xa7Wk\xab\xb8#\x12\x00\xae1\xe3c\x87\x88\r\nThat was the flag by the way.
 Anyway, did you know that the DeLorean time machine is a time travel device made by retrofitting a DMC DeLorean vehicle with a flux capacitor, requires 1.21 gigawatts of power and needs to travel 88 miles per hour (142 km/h) to initiate time travel!\x07\x07\x07\x07\x07\x07\x07'
 ```

-From the output we can observe that the 1st 16 characters of ciphertext are garbage, while the rest of the text are fine.
-This is due to how the CBC mode encryption works (go search it up).
+From the output we can observe that the 1st 16 characters of both of the decrypted text are garbage, while the rest of the text are fine.
+This is due to how the CBC mode works (go [search](https://www.google.com/search?q=CBC+mode) it up).

 ### How CBC decryption works
 ![screenshot4](assets/screenshot4.jpg)

 As illustrated by the image (which hopefully you can understand), each ciphertext block uses the previous ciphertext block as the IV when decrypting.
 Except for the 1st ciphertext block, which uses the original IV (which we don't have).
-This exlains why the text after the 16th character are decrypted correctly.
+This explains why only the text after the 16th character are decrypted correctly.

 ## Breaking the cipher